 The gist of it is this: dwell time is the length of time a visitor spends on a page before returning to the SERPs.

 So for example, if I’m researching “SEO best practices,” I’ll type it into the search engine and click on the result that most interest me.

 Suppose reading that page took me 7 minutes and 10 seconds, and after I decide to return to the SERPs to gather more information from other sources, so I click back.

 The time between those two clicks – that 7 minutes and 10 seconds – is my dwell time.

 As you can imagine, longer dwell times are better for business.
 The more time a visitor spends on a page, the more likely they are to have read and understood your content.
 It’s a signal that your content strategy is working and appealing to your intended audience.

 How it Differs from Bounce Rate and Time on Page

 Perhaps the easiest way to think of the relationship is that dwell time is really a combination of these metrics.
 Moz describes it as:

 “Dwell time, in a sense, is an amalgam of bounce rate and time-on-site metrics – it measures how long it takes for someone to return to a SERP after clicking on a result (and it can be measured directly from the search engine’s own data).”

-Bounce rate is the number or percentage of visitors that come to your site without visiting any other pages.
+Bounce rate is the number or percentage of users that come to your site without visiting any other pages.

 Time on page, on the other hand, refers to the amount of time a visitor spends on a page before navigating anywhere else.
 This factor can be heavily influenced by time on page SEO.

 The big difference is in the second click.
 With dwell time refers, specifically to the time spent on a page before returning to the search results.